osg-htc/docs/docs/other/troubleshooting-gratia.md

     :::console
     15:06:55 CDT Gratia: Using config file: /etc/gratia/condor/ProbeConfig

-Here Gratia is removing a file from the Condor PER_JOB_HISTORY_DIR and creating a Gratia accounting record for it
+Here Gratia is removing a file from the HTCondor PER_JOB_HISTORY_DIR and creating a Gratia accounting record for it

     :::console hl_lines="4 7"
     15:06:55 CDT Gratia: Creating a UsageRecord 2012-04-03T20:06:55Z